anthonyvoracle/OKE-Debug-Pod-Node-Doctor-Runbook/README.md

 * A valid debug image, for example:
   `docker.io/library/ubuntu:latest`

-## 1. Create a debug pod (default is set to expire the pod after 30 minutes)
+## 1. Create a debug pod

 Use the node IP or node name.
 In this example, 10.0.10.42 is being used as an example private IP for the node.
+Default setting is to expire the pod after 30 minutes.

 ```bash
 kubectl debug node/10.0.10.42 \